If you get a lot of cavities, what kind of fluoride toothpaste should you use?

-Using a fluoride toothpaste can really help to reduce your risk of decay.
+Using fluoride toothpaste can substantially reduce your risk of decay.

-Fluoride was the first type of therapeutic (active) ingredient to be included in the formulation of toothpastes.
-And over the last 60+ years of clinical research, studies have thoroughly documented its effectiveness in helping to prevent tooth decay and lowering decay rates.
+Fluoride was the first type of therapeutic (active) ingredient to be included in the formulation of toothpaste.
+And over the last 60+ years of clinical research, studies have thoroughly documented its effectiveness in helping to prevent cavities and lowering decay rates.